All The Pigs Origins

 Our approach to creating stories continues to evolve.
 Finding new styles and techniques to help build on our current process and understanding, collaborating with highly skilled creatives to make exceptional work, making our shows engaging and of the highest standard.

 Theatre has become expensive, sometimes inconvenient to attend, and can feel targeted towards certain social classes.
 Figuring out what purpose theatre has in modern times is challenging and exciting.
 Why, when audiences have screen-based home entertainment at their fingertips, would they come out to the theatre?
-To figure this out we’ve learned that, yes, it is entertainment, but it’s also about the idea that theatre tells stories which talk about our time, give us some truth that deepens our understanding of who we are, shares in emotions and makes the audience ask questions.
+To figure this out we’ve learned that, yes, it is entertainment, but it’s also about the idea that theatre tells stories which talk about our time, give us some truth that deepens our understanding of who we are, shares in emotions and makes us ask questions.
 We connect with stories far better than we do facts.
 We connect far better surrounded by others than alone.
 We understand the importance of community and enjoying an experience with others.
+Stories told at the right time in someone's life, can have a profound effect on their future.

 We believe theatre can play a role in creating a conversation, by seeking to understand the rules and commonalities that govern our lives to create thought-provoking narratives and characters.
 We learn about ourselves, our culture, and our society by watching plays.
 We understand how it's sometimes difficult to see where we go wrong; from care, identity, relationships, politics, family, business, education and many more, but by holding up a mirror and having the opportunity to look from the outside in, seeing experiences of others, their choices, mistakes, and understanding, we can change the way we think, feel, and behave, to make better choices, thoughts, and relationships.
 Theatre can achieve this through carefully crafted language, music, design, and movement to tell stories in imaginative ways.